MAAC: Novel Alert Correlation Method To Detect Multi-step Attack

 \subsection{NLP Evaluation}

+MAAC uses Doc2vec to vectorize the alert information field, then integrates similar alerts, and classifies alerts to obtain the category of alerts.
+We use attack detection rules that can generate alerts as the evaluation set, including snort and suricate rule sets, as well as rules collected from Github.
+After the classification to four attack stages by the classtype field and manual confirmation, we divide the set into the training set and test set.

-MAAC uses Doc2vec to vectorize the alert informaion field, integrates similar alerts, and clusters alerts to obtain the category of alerts.
-MAAC uses the logistic regression model to classify the vectors, and obtains the accuracy of 90.56\% and the F1 value of 90.47\%.
-The ROC curve of the classification method is shown in the Fig.~\ref{Fig.roc}.
-The auc value of MAAC using Doc2vec model and logistic regression algorithm is above 0.9.
-It shows that MAAC can accurately vectorize and classify alerts.
+The logistic regression model is used to classify the vectors and obtains the accuracy of 90.56\% and the F1 value of 90.47\%.
+The receiver operating characteristic (ROC) curve of the vector semantics and classification method is shown in Figure \ref{Fig.roc}.
+The average Area Under Curve (AUC) value of MAAC using the Doc2vec model and logistic regression algorithm is above 0.9.
+The classification result shows that MAAC can accurately vectorize and classify alerts.